whalebone/wb-docs/en/hos.rst

 Operation
 ************************

 Whalebone Home Office Security (HOS) provides a DNS filtering functionality for your desktop and mobile devices.
 It intercepts DNS traffic and inspects it before sending network packets to the wild.
-It protects the device from network threats by the divertion by scanning every DNS packet.
+It protects the device from network threat by scanning every DNS packet.

 Policies
 ========================